 Additionally, leveled readers may give teachers a false sense of reading growth.
 Students using leveled readers can take off fast and with relative ease because they are good at memorizing the words in these simple texts.
 These same students often “hit a wall” in first grade when text becomes more challenging.

 Curious to learn more about decodable texts vs. leveled readers?
 In this post, I further discuss the difference between decodable texts and early leveled readers, and I explain when students should move from decodable to leveled texts

 Does all this information about decodable texts make you eager to give them a try?
 Wondering how and where to begin?
-No worries, I’m here to help you!
-My Decodable Passages Resource has all you need to give your students a strong foundation in early reading!
+No worries, I’m here to help you with two SoR-aligned resources!
+My Decodable Passages and my Decodable Books with comprehension questions have all you need to give your students a strong foundation in early reading!

-It contains 60 decodable passages that align with a research-based, systematic phonics scope and sequence (included).
+Each resource contains 60 decodable texts (passages or full books)that align with a research-based, systematic phonics scope and sequence (included).

 💗 explicit lesson plans with suggested pacing